-Commercial dairy and meat goat farming in Kenya are growing fast and contributing much to the national income, economic growth and better human nutrition source.
+Commercial dairy and meat goat farming in Kenya is a very fast growing industry which is contributing much to the national income, economic growth and better human nutrition source.

-In the past few years, goat farming has become very popular with small scale farmers in urban and densely populated areas of Kenya.
-I have included here, the benefits and other necessary steps for starting goat farming in Kenya.
+In the past few years, goat farming has become very popular business with small scale farmers in urban and densely populated areas of Kenya.
+Here we are trying to list the benefits of goat farming in Kenya.
+And we are also trying to discuss the necessary steps for starting goat farming in Kenya.

 Advantages of Goat Farming in Kenya